aedengrandinetti-cell/aedengrandinetti-cell.github.io/_pages/personal.md

 <div style="display: flex; align-items: center; gap: 2rem; margin-bottom: 3rem;">
   <img src="/assets/img/Borealis.jpeg" style="width: 45%; border-radius: 8px;">
   <p>It's obvious that I love science, but I also love art, playing instruments, reading, and especially, nature!
-I love to take photos of nature, and back in the period of high solar flare activity, I took this picture of the aurora from my hometown in Eastern Washington.
+I love to take photos of nature and back in 2024, during a peak in solar activity, I took this picture of the aurora from my hometown in Eastern Washington.
 I love hiking in nature around the east side of the state, which is where I captured this photo.
 My favorite author has to be Cormac McCarthy — his prose and his books got me through my time on dialysis.</p>
 </div>

 <div style="display: flex; align-items: center; gap: 2rem; margin-bottom: 3rem; flex-direction: row-reverse;">